GoogleChrome/web.dev/src/site/content/en/learn/css/animations/index.md

 } %}

-In CSS, you can make this type of animation using CSS animations, which allow you to set an animation sequence, using keyframes.
+In CSS, you can make this type of animation using CSS animations, which allows you to set an animation sequence, using keyframes.
-Animations can be simple, one state animations, or even complex, time-based sequences.
+Animations can be simple, one-state animations, or even complex, time-based sequences.

 ## What is a keyframe?